-During 2011 and 2012 Falcon Australia's previous joint venture partner, Hess Australia (Beetaloo) Pty.
-Ltd. ("Hess"), acquired 3,490 kilometres of 2D seismic data investing approximately \$80 million at no cost to Falcon Australia.
-The seismic database, along with existing well data, provided a very solid platform to extrapolate a detailed structural and stratigraphic model for the main parts of the Beetaloo Basin.
-All the necessary elements of a productive unconventional and conventional petroleum system have been identified in multiple shales and sand reservoirs, and it is now clear that the Beetaloo Basin is an active petroleum system.
+Work was previously undertaken by a Rio Tinto Group subsidiary company, Sweetpea Petroleum Pty Ltd. ("Sweetpea"), Hess Australia (Beetaloo) Pty.
+Ltd ("Hess") and Falcon Australia.
+Sweetpea drilled the Shenandoah-1 vertical well, which was deepened by Falcon Australia.
+Hess acquired 3,490 kilometres of 2D seismic data.
+The seismic database, along with existing well data, provided a solid platform to extrapolate a detailed structural and stratigraphic model for the Beetaloo Basin, concluding the Beetaloo Basin an active petroleum system.